Choosing a training split is one of the more consequential decisions you make when setting up a programme.

 At a Glance – Arnold Split Vs PPL Split

-The Arnold Split and PPL are both 3 day splits (often repeated twice a week), but the difference is in how you train your upper body.
+The Arnold Split and PPL are both 3 day splits (typically repeated twice a week), but the difference is in how you train your upper body.
 With the Arnold split, one day is allocated to your chest and back, and the other day is allocated to shoulders and arms.
 With the PPL split, one day is allocated to pushing exercises and the other day is allocated to pulling exercises.
 Both splits train the legs (and core) for the remaining day.

 Achieve your fitness goals quicker with help from Alpha Progression, our top pick for fitness apps this year.👇